 - The nature and complexity of the product being manufactured (e.g., whether it is a formulated pharmaceutical, active ingredient or sterile product) and how it is used by our company

-- The degree of reliance on supplier test results and previous audit results
+- The compliance history of the supplier and previous audit results

-Quality tests are performed on all active pharmaceutical ingredients that we purchase as part of our overall supplier-qualification process, and further tests are performed during subsequent stages of manufacturing.
+Quality tests are performed on all drug substance that we manufacture or purchase as part of our overall supplier-qualification process, and further tests are performed during subsequent stages of manufacturing.
 Quality tests are performed on all formulated products before we release them to the marketplace.

-Testing of chemicals used in the manufacturing of our products is conducted in accordance with our specifications, which in many cases include the applicable pharmacopeia standards (i.e., the United States Pharmacopeia [USP], the European Pharmacopeia [EUP] and the Japanese Pharmacopeia [JP]).
-The USP is the official standard for all prescription and over-the-counter medicines, dietary supplements and other health care products manufactured and sold in the U.S. These standards are also recognized and used in more than 130 countries.
+Testing of raw materials or excipients used in the manufacturing of our products is conducted in accordance with our specifications, which in many cases include the applicable pharmacopeia standards (e.g., the United States Pharmacopeia [USP], the European Pharmacopeia [EUP] and the Japanese Pharmacopeia [JP]).

 |NR: Not reported.|